Despite pandemic, South Texans must document storm damage precisely before FEMA steps in

 But on Wednesday, Hidalgo County officials put out a statement saying FEMA “has NOT arrived,” and that caused some confusion about whether the federal agency will help the thousands who remain without electricity and whose homes in the Rio Grande Valley remain flooded.

 The short answer is yes.
-But help from FEMA is very complicated and involves federal statutes and protocol, state guidance and a lot of local self-reporting of damage in affected areas, which is tricky, especially in this low-income border region that is one of the nation’s worst hot spots for COVID-19 right now.
+But getting help from FEMA can be complicated and involves federal statutes and protocol, state guidance and a lot of local self-reporting of damage in affected areas, which is tricky, especially in this low-income border region that is one of the nation’s worst hot spots for COVID-19 right now.

 Texas Department of Emergency Management Chief Nim Kidd, in a 25-minute phone interview with Border Report on Wednesday, explained that FEMA “is absolutely currently helping,” and has been helping, with some emergency costs relating to Hurricane Hanna in Hidalgo County, as well as the 31 other Texas counties that received an emergency declaration by President Donald Trump due to the hurricane.
 This includes costs associated with operating emergency shelters and rescue efforts paid out at 75 percent by the federal government, under FEMA Category B Emergency Protective Measures that were announced on July 26.